 While it is available to buy in the UK for £139,000, the Polestar 1 is also available via a monthly subscription model, though currently only available in LHD form.

 Read our review of the Polestar 1 here

 The Polestar 2 is the first bespoke EV from the brand, and therefore the most true to the brand’s mission for electrification.
 The Tesla Model 3 wears a tweaked version of Volvo’s Concept 40.2 design, but stuffs a four-wheel-drive, 402bhp EV powertrain capable of 0-62mph in 2.7 and a range of 311 miles.
 It’s priced at £49,900.

 Inside, the Polestar 2 surrenders its infotainment system to Google; the 2 uses the search giant’s new HMI software, essentially a more powerful, baked-in version of Android Auto.

 Like all Polestars, it’s Swedish engineered and Chinese manufactured, on a dedicated site next to Volvo’s existing factory in Chengdu.

 Read our review of the Polestar 2 here

 An all-electric ‘aerodynamic’ SUV is the next car on the Polestar roadmap, though there’s very little we actually know about it.
-CAR understands it’ll be revealed in 2022 and should be more in keeping with the first EV efforts from Audi and Jaguar; making it an e-Tron and I-Pace rival.
+It’s being gradually revealed and should be more in keeping with the first EV efforts from Audi and Jaguar; making it an e-Tron and I-Pace rival.